Best POS Systems for Bars and Pubs

 Hardware strategy.
 If you already have EPOS hardware, adding Dojo terminals is the least disruptive upgrade.
 If you are setting up from scratch, Square or Lightspeed offer complete hardware ecosystems that are easier to configure and maintain.

 Payment speed.
-At a busy bar, every second counts.
-Dojo’s processing speed is the fastest in this comparison.
-Square and Lightspeed are both reliable but slightly slower on contactless.
+At a busy bar, every second counts, and a queue three deep on a Friday is where a slow terminal costs you real money.
+Dojo’s processing speed is the fastest in this comparison; Square and Lightspeed are both reliable but slightly slower on contactless.
+If speed at the bar is your single biggest pain, we would weight it above everything else here.

 Bar and Pub POS Fees and Costs to Watch